-- Concerning the total emissions (CO2 eq) from sector 1 Energy, a trend of -19.3% can be observed between 1990 and 2015.
-The trend between 2014 and 2015 shows that emissions declined by 1.1%, which is mainly caused by the decline in fuel tourism (see chp.
-3.2.7.2 Road transportation).
-The reduction in emissions from 1A3b road transportation is however to some extent compensated by the increasing number of heating degree days in 2015, which leads to an increase in emissions from 1A4 Other sectors.
-The emissions of the sector 1 Energy reached a minimum 2015. - The three source categories 1A2, 1A3 and 1A4 dominate the emissions of sector 1 Energy and cover altogether 98% (159.1 kt CO2 eq) of total emissions of sector 1. - 1A3 Transport accounts for 38.1% of the emissions in 2015. - 1A4 Other sectors (commercial/institutional, residential) contributes to 43.0% of the total energy-related emissions. - 1A2 Manufacturing industries and construction contributes to 16.9% of the emissions. - 1A1 Energy industries and 1B Fugitive emissions only play a minor role.
-In 2015, they cover 1.3% and 0.7%, respectively, of the total sector 1 emissions. - The only occurring bunker emissions originate from a helicopter base in Balzers, Liechtenstein.
-Only few flights are domestic, most of them are business flights to Switzerland and Austria, producing bunker emissions of 1.2 kt CO2 eq. - CO_2 emissions from biomass add up to 20.6 kt.
-They originate from wood burning (heating) and the burning of sewage gas (heating, power) as well as the consumption of biogas produced from sewage gas, which is fed into the general gas network. - The far most important gas emitted from source category 1 Energy is CO2.
-It accounts for 98.8% of the category in 1990 and for 98.2% in 2015.
+- Concerning the total emissions (CO2 eq) from sector 1 Energy, a trend of -24.9% can be observed between 1990 and 2016.
+The trend between 2015 and 2016 shows that emissions declined by 6.5%, which is mainly caused by the decline in the consumption of gas oil in 1A4 Other sectors.
+Despite the increasing number of heating degree days in 2016, emissions from 1A4 Other sectors declined.
+This is due to the increase in the $CO_2$ levy by January 1, 2016, which caused to an increase in sales of gas oil in 2015 and a reduced apparent consumption in 2016.
+The emissions of the sector 1 Energy reached a minimum 2016.

-- In 2015, CH4 emissions accounted for 1.3% of total emissions in the sector 1 Energy.
-The increasing trend since 1990 (+66.7%) is the result of the increase in consumption of natural gas and the subsequent increase of fugitive emissions of methane (increase by 315%).
-Additionally, the CH4 emissions of source category 1A4 have increased by 385% in the same period.
-The CH4 emissions from road transportation show a reduction of 84.8%, mainly due to the growing number of gasoline passenger cars with catalytic converters. - N_2O emissions accounted for 0.6% and 0.5% of the total sector 1 Energy emissions in 1990 and 2015 respectively.
-The changes in N_2O emissions may be explained by changes in the emissions of passenger cars due to catalytic converters.
+- The three source categories 1A2, 1A3 and 1A4 dominate the emissions of sector 1 Energy and cover altogether 97.8% (147.6 kt CO2 eq) of total emissions of sector 1. - 1A3 Transport accounts for 39.3% of the emissions in 2016. - 1A4 Other sectors (commercial/institutional, residential) contributes to 41.6% of the total energy-related emissions. - 1A2 Manufacturing industries and construction contributes to 16.9% of the emissions. - 1A1 Energy industries and 1B Fugitive emissions only play a minor role.
+In 2016, they cover 1.4% and 0.8%, respectively, of the total sector 1 emissions. - The only occurring bunker emissions originate from a helicopter base in Balzers, Liechtenstein.
+Only few flights are domestic, most of them are business flights to Switzerland and Austria, producing bunker emissions of 0.9 kt CO2 eq. - CO2 emissions from biomass add up to 21.0 kt.
+They originate from use of biofuels in transport, wood burning (heating) and the burning of sewage gas (heating, power) as well as the consumption of biogas produced from sewage gas, which is fed into the general gas network. - The far most important gas emitted from source category 1 Energy is CO2.
+It accounts for 98.2% of the category in 1990 and for 98.9% in 2016. - In 2016, CH4 emissions accounted for 1.3% of total emissions in the sector 1 Energy.
+The increasing trend since 1990 (+76.5%) is the result of the increase in consumption of natural gas and the subsequent increase of fugitive emissions of methane (increase by 317%).
+Additionally, the CH4 emissions of source category 1A4 have increased by 374% in the same period.
+The CH4 emissions from road transportation show a reduction of 88.4%, mainly due to the growing number of gasoline passenger cars with catalytic converters. - $N_2O$ emissions accounted for 0.5% of the total sector 1 Energy emissions in 1990 as well as in 2016.

-The Liechtenstein greenhouse gas inventory identifies 7 categories within the energy sector (see Chapter 1.5).
-The emissions in 1990 and 2015 of these categories are depicted in Figure 3-2.
-In 2015, CO_2 emissions from 1A3b Road Transportation are most dominant.
+The Liechtenstein greenhouse gas inventory identifies seven key categories within the energy sector (see Chapter 1.5).
+The emissions in 1990 and 2016 of these categories are depicted in Figure 3-2.
+In 2016, CO2 emissions from 1A3b Road Transportation are most dominant.

 Figure 3-2 Key sources in the energy sector.
-Emissions in CO2 equivalents (kt) per key source category in 2015 and in the base year 1990.
+Emissions in CO2 equivalents (kt) per key source category in 2016 and in the base year 1990.